nsauzede/myos/README.md

 Some parts inspired on SOS : (another educational operating system) http://sos.enix.org/

+Uses protothread from Contiki-NG OS project (see LICENSE_pt.md BSD-3-Clause license).

-This project was started to learn by myself how operating systems are written and work at their lowest level.
+This project was started in 2009 to learn by myself how operating systems are written and work at their lowest level, and is only sporadically updated.
 It is focused mainly on intel x86 architecture.

 KEYWORDS : os boot loaders, 16/32/64 bit assembly, real/protected/long mode,